The Getty

 • Organization

-Under object genres are terms for object types not specific to another hierarchy or the Objects facet.
+Under object genres are concept records for object types not specific to another hierarchy or the Objects facet.
 These include, under <object genres by cultural or intellectual valuation>, terms for broad classes of objects that will be applied to specific objects differently in different contexts, according to cultural values or intellectual judgments (e.g., works of art).

 • Descriptor Form and Use